-Explosive bounding exercises are a great way to add explosive power and speed to an athletes program.
+Explosive bounding exercises are a great way to add power and speed to an athletes program.
 Try using explosive exercises in the warm up, here is how to add speed and power into your routine.

 The Purpose of Warming Up

 Warm up drills designed to increase body temperature, improve blood flow to the muscles, improve body awareness, stimulate the nervous system, create a greater range of motion in the muscles needed for the training session and decrease the risk of injury.